gozdi29/Portfolio/Regression/README.md

 accurately predicting for houses with price over 1.4m so I decided to drop these rows.

 Finally I trained different types of models and chose the best one using RMSE.
 I tried to find optimal parameters for each of the models with 5 fold cross-validation GridSearch.

+Main goal of this project was to demonstrate knowledge of all the necessary steps and insights for performing regression with ML algorithms.